Nick

 developers *before* they get to the planning stage.

-Evening Post is planning a big feature on the campaign next week,
+The Evening Post is planning a big feature on

 and if you'd like to give your comments to them, they'd like to